 The dataplane reserves core 1 by default.
 Workers may not be assigned to core 1 unless the dataplane is moved to a different core using main-core as detailed in the next section.
 An exception to this is a single core system in which case, the main-core would be 0 since it is the only available core.

 The dataplane does not use any additional cores by default until configured using one of the available methods (workers, corelist-workers, coremask-workers).

-Given that two cores are reserved for the host OS and dataplane, the amount of cores available for use by workers is always 2 less than the total number of cores.
+Determining the Number of Workers